hokkaidobest/Automation_Test_Side_Project/week_5/part-1/README.md

-# Week 1 Part 1
+# Week 5 Part 1

 ## Assignment
+You are working on an e-commerce development project - Stylish.

+Project Manager (PM) provided a [system requirement](https://docs.google.com/document/d/1TBzeYw5d7_tCm2sOBFECJRcBPvrPXgTrOVaCms6o3AM/edit?usp=sharing).

+E-commerce development project - [Stylish](http://54.201.140.239/) is ready for testing now.

 As a SDET (Software Development Engineer in Test), you should write automation script for Testing.
 Let start to write automation script to execute Web UI Automation Testing.

-E-commerce development project - [Stylish](http://54.201.140.239/) is ready for testing now.

 ---
 ### Feature: Product Search